ruslanternovy/sw_blog/_posts/2019-04-15-vim-commands.md

 [Control][u] - Move back (up) 1/2 screen
 {% endhighlight %}

-My association for remembering those shortcuts at least first two will be to remember letter 'b' stands for backwards, letter 'f' stands for forward
+My association for remembering those shortcuts at least first two will be to remember letter 'b' stands for backwards, letter 'f' stands for forward.
+Letters 'd' and 'u' stand respectively for 'down' and 'up'.